Home » Movies » Taare Zameen Par (2007)

 • Vipin Sharma as Nandkishore Awasthi (Ishaan’s father)

-• Sachet Engineer as Yohaan Awasthi (Ishaan’s older brother)
+• Sachet Engineer as Yohaan Awasthi (Ishaan’s brother)

 Film Music and Composer

-The film’s music was composed by Shankar-Ehsaan-Loy, with lyrics by Prasoon Joshi.
-The soundtrack plays a crucial role in conveying the film’s emotional depth and themes.
+The film’s soundtrack was composed by the Shankar–Ehsaan–Loy trio with lyrics by Prasoon Joshi.
+The songs play a crucial role in driving the narrative and expressing emotions.

 Filming Locations